carlos-a-g-h/aimgin-the-appimage-installer/README.md

 The SQUASHFS compressed filesystem with bundled appimages (File A) is heavier, because AppImages are files that are already compressed and MKSQUASHFS cannot compress them when building the filesystem image

-The SQUASHFS compressed filesystem with decompressed AppImages (File B) is lighter, in this case even with almost 4 times the occupied size in AppImages, this is because MKSQUASHFS is taking care of the compression of the entire filesystem including the applications that are provided as AppImages
+The SQUASHFS compressed filesystem with decompressed AppImages (File B) is lighter, in this case even with almost 4 times the occupied size in AppImages, this is because MKSQUASHFS compressed the entire filesystem including the applications that are provided as AppImages